clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app>, follow us on [twitter](https://www.twitter.com/clubdeckapp) or join our [Clubdeck Club on clubhouse](https://www.joinclubhouse.com/club/clubdeck).

 # Release notes

+## Version 1.2.8

+* Added room search in real-time to search users by name or bio
+* Added a button to display users followers count in a room
+* Added a button to mute everyone on stage when things become uncontrollable :)
+* Added a hands raised counter and shortcut in the right hand side room controls (useful for polls!)
+* Added accessibility headings to the events tab
+* Added accessibility autofocus to heading of current tab on open for quick navigation
+* Added accessibility aria labels to audio effect buttons

 ## Version 1.2.7